 - Using stop losses and take profits: Stop losses and take profits are automatic levels you set at which your trade will close, meaning you don't need to manually close it.
 A stop loss is designed to prevent you from losing more than expected - if an instrument moves too far against you, the trade will close.
 A take profit is the opposite - a trade will close automatically once it has achieved a certain level of profit.

-Do you know the expression 'Don't put all your eggs in one basket?'
-The same goes for investing - you don't want to put all of your funds into one asset, or one market, because if it goes down you could lose everything.
+Do you know the expression 'don't put all your eggs in one basket?'
+It is very relevant when investing - you don't want to put all of your funds into one asset, or one market, because if it goes down you could lose everything.

 Instead, it's important to build a portfolio that tracks a wide range of assets, including commodities.
 So you might have a portfolio that includes: